jonasw247/brain-tumor-tissue-reconstruction/README.md

 ### Note - Making the script executable

 The script main.py is marked as executable in git.
-If, on execution, you get 'permission denied' you have to add permission manually:
+If, on execution, you get 'permission denied' permission has to be given manually:
 ```
 chmod +x main.py
 ```